H2CO3/Sparkling/doc/capi.md

        int (*)(SpnValue *, int, SpnValue *, void *)

    A non-native (script) function is represented by a pointer to its function header in a bytecode image.
-They must also have their `v.fncv.symtabidx` member set to the index of the local symbol table in the VM that represents their environment.
+It must also have its `v.fncv.env` member set to the pointer to the bytecode that represents its environment (i. e. the bytecode of the file/TU that in which function was defined).
 However, **this is not something a native extension function normally does.**

    If, and only if, a value is a string, an array or an object-based user info structure, then the `f` member should be set to `SPN_TFLG_OBJECT`.